mikejoh/gk/CAPA/README.md

 * `archiveLogs` - If the container logs should be archived.
 * `arguments` - Contains the parameters and artifacts sent to the workflow entrypoint.
 Params are referencable globally using the `workdlow` variable
 * `artifactGC` - The strategy to use when deleting artifacts from completed or deleted workflows.
-* `artifacyRepositoryRef` - Specifies the configMap name and key containing the artifact repo config.
+* `artifactRepositoryRef` - Specifies the configMap name and key containing the artifact repo config.
 * `entrypoint` - Is a template reference to the starting point of the workflow.
 * `podGC` - Strategy to use when deleting compelted Pods.
-* `paralellism`- Number of max total parallel Pods that execute at the same time.
+* `parallelism`- Number of max total parallel Pods that execute at the same time.
 * `serviceAccountName` - The service account to use for the workflow, used for all Pods of the workflow.
 * `templates` - List of workflow templates used in a workflow.